Looking for things to do in Lagos? Below you will find the 15 best tourist attractions, a suggested itinerary and many tips 😉

 What are the most popular things to do in Lagos with kids?

 Have you been to the Algarve?
-What do you think of my Best Things to Do in Lagos?
+What do you think of my list?
 Leave a comment below 😉

 - Book Your Flight Find deals on airlines on my favorite search engine: Skyscanner.
 Be sure to read my How to find cheap flights article.